Royal Opera House Covent Garden, London

 Dress code: Extremely smart.
 Most people go in black tie for the summer festival, though you won't be denied entry without.
 The tour is less fancy but still smart.

 Acoustics: The acoustics are largely excellent - it's a small theatre so you can usually hear the singers very well from most seats.
-Centre Stalls and Stalls Circle sound is really about the best I have ever heard in any opera house, If you're too close to the stage the sound from the singers can travel over your head a bit.
+Centre-Rear Stalls and Stalls Circle sound is really about the best I have ever heard in any opera house.
+If you're too close to the stage the sound from the singers can travel over your head a bit.
 Sightlines are good throughout, except for Upper Circle Slips, and Side Standing also in the upper circle.
-Not worth it are the boxes - the sound is very reduced (one might call it, "boxy") but the tickets are still very dear.
+Not worth it are the boxes at the back of the circle- the sound is very reduced (one might call it, "boxy") but the tickets are still very dear.

 Standing tickets: Yes.
 They're not cheap though: £30 each.
 Unless you're a young person - then they're £10, but right at the sides.
 Side standing have very restricted views of the stage and it's a little quiet, but still reasonable sound.